crypDuck/minilaunch/README.md

 - Setting up the Discord webhook will enable notifications about important events during script execution.

 Remember to keep your `.env` file secure and never commit it to version control, as it may contain sensitive information like API keys and webhook URLs.

+## Setting up Telegram Notifications

+To receive notifications via Telegram, you need to create a Telegram bot and obtain your chat ID.
+Follow these steps:

+1. **Create a Telegram Bot:**
+   - Open Telegram and search for the "BotFather" bot.
+   - Start a chat with BotFather and send the command `/newbot`.
+   - Follow the prompts to choose a name and username for your bot.
+   - Once created, BotFather will provide you with a token.
+This is your `TELEGRAM_BOT_TOKEN`.

+2. **Get Your Chat ID:**
+   - Start a chat with @userinfobot on Telegram.
+   - Send a message to @userinfobot.
+It will reply with your user information, including your ID.
+   - This ID is your `TELEGRAM_CHAT_ID`.
+It should be a number, typically 9 or 10 digits long.

+3. **Configure Your `.env` File:**
+   - Add the following lines to your `.env` file:
+     ```
+     TELEGRAM_BOT_TOKEN=your_bot_token_here
+     TELEGRAM_CHAT_ID=your_chat_id_here
+     ```

+Now, when you run the script, it will send notifications to both Discord (if configured) and Telegram.

+Remember to keep your bot token and chat ID private and never share them publicly.